 Free legal advice is available from practicing attorneys to full and part-time students who pay an activity fee.
-The attorney will be available for 31/2 to 5 hours each week.
+The attorney will be available for about 5 hours each week during fall and spring semesters and on a trial basis for a few hours in the summer session.
 The intent of the service is to help educate students to recognize their legal problems and to facilitate their resolution.
 Students must be aware that the attorney will not actually provide legal representation for them during the above hours.
-Instead, the attorney will answer questions on whatever legal problem the student has, advise the student as to his or her rights/legal liabilities, and how a question/ problem can best be resolved.
+Instead, the attorney will answer questions on whatever legal problem the student has, advise the student as to his or her rights/legal liabilities and how a question/ problem can best be resolved.

-The attorney shall not be required or permitted to provide services to any person where such would present a conflict of interest for the attor ney, the College and/or the Student Senate, nor in any matter against or antagonistic to the College, the Board of Trustees and members thereof; nor shall the attorney be required or permitted to provide services to any person in any matter against or antagonistic to any employee, student or staff member where attorney's representation in said matter is likely to create the appearance of an impropriety.
+The attorney shall not be required or permitted to provide services to any person where such would present a conflict of interest for the attorney, the College and/or the Student Senate, nor in any matter against or antagonistic to the College, the Board of Trustees and members thereof; nor shall the attorney be required or permitted to provide services to any person in any matter against or antagonistic to any employee, student or staff member where attorney's representation in said matter is likely to create the appearance of an impropriety.

 This service is funded by student activity fees and sponsored by the Student Senate.
 Students should make an appointment to see the attorney in advance by calling 397-3000, extension 2242, or by coming to the Student Activities Office.
-Students without appointments can see the attorney on a walkin basis, time permitting.
+Students without appointments can see the attorney on a walk-in basis, time permitting.